moorur/oscp-documentation-tresting/paper-htb.md

 uid=0(root) gid=0(root) groups=0(root)

 ```
-`sudo su` gives me root because running su as root doesn't prompt for a password, and specifying no user to switch to makes it assume it's root automatically.
+`sudo su` gives me root because running su as root doesn't prompt for a password for any user, and specifying no user to switch to makes it assume it's root automatically.

+User flag obtained from `/home/dwight/user.txt`
+Root flag obtained from `/root/root.txt`